jinliangw/sedutil/README.md

 ![alt tag](https://avatars0.githubusercontent.com/u/13870012?v=3&s=200)

+This fork of sedutil was developed for CNEXlabs to add support for several features that have been added to TCG Opal since support for the mainline sedutil was discontinued.

-Intel and AMD Ryzen: This SEDutil fork includes support for intel and AMD Ryzen systems with SHA-512 password authentication
+This SEDutil fork includes support for intel and AMD Ryzen systems with SHA-512 password authentication

 Note: This version of SEDutil is not compatible with SHA-1 versions of SEDutil